 - 1144 Abbot Kinney Blvd., Venice

 P.F.
 Candle Company

-Easily recognizable by their amber colored and recyclable jars, P.F.
-Candle Company (2213 Sunset Blvd., Echo Park) burst onto the scene in 2013, and since then, their collection of cruelty-free, vegan, phthalate-free candles have been designed, produced and shipped out of Southern California, though they are sold by retailers across the nation.
-Los Angeles is also home to the company’ flagship store, which stocks not only candles, but home items including blankets, coffee table books, kitchenware, houseplants, garden accessories, incense, room sprays, diffusers, and unisex perfume.
+Easily recognizable by their amber-colored and recyclable jars, P.F.
+Candle Company (2213 Sunset Blvd., Los Angeles 90026) burst onto the scene in 2013, and since then, their collection of cruelty-free, vegan, phthalate-free candles have been designed, produced and shipped out of Southern California, though they are sold by retailers across the nation.
+Los Angeles is also home to the company’ flagship store in Echo Park, which stocks not only candles, but home items including blankets, coffee table books, kitchenware, houseplants, garden accessories, incense, room sprays, diffusers, and unisex perfume.